Theater for Therapists

 Refund Policy: 2 weeks prior to the workshop: 100% refund.
 1 week prior to the event: 50% refund.

-The New York State Education Department has approved this workshop for 2.0 contact hours (CEUs) for NYS licensed LCATs, LMSWs and LCSWs.
-Please allow 10 days for processing Certificates of Participation.
+The New York State Education Department has approved this workshop for 2.0 contact hours (CEUs) for NYS licensed LCATs, LMSWs, LCSWs, and LMHCs.
+Please allow 10 days for processing certificates of participation.